 I am an award-winning and innovative educator.
 Currently, I manage the academic program at International House, the University of Melbourne: including academic advising, teaching, the library and archives, learning environments, employability and graduate student development.

 I am increasingly focusing on student learning and attainment.
-My new book, How to Fix your Academic Writing Trouble: A Practical Guide, co-authored with Dr Inger Mewburn of the Thesis Whisperer Blog and Shuan Lehman of ANU, is out with Open University Press.
+My books include: How to Fix your Academic Writing Trouble: A Practical Guide, co-authored with Dr Inger Mewburn of the Thesis Whisperer Blog and Shuan Lehman of ANU, is out with Open University Press.
 Our next book Level Up your Essays: Two Weeks to a Better Essay with the same team was published in March 2021 with NewSouth.
 Your PhD Survival Guide: Planning, Writing, and Succeeding in Your Final Year, written with my Thesis Boot Camp co-founders, Peta Freestone and Liam Connell, was published in December 2020 by Routledge.
 My next book Writing Well and Being Well for Your PhD and Beyond: How to Cultivate a Strong and Sustainable Writing Practice for Life is under contract with Routledge for publication in 2023.

 I am available as a speaker and panelist, see my Victoria Women’s Trust Profile or contact me via this form.

 I offer writing workshops to universities in Australia and internationally.
 Short classes, whole day and two-day writing masterclasses suitable for graduate researchers and supervisors can be delivered online or face-to-face.